payloadcms/payload/packages/plugin-form-builder/README.md

 ## Fields

-Each field is a [Payload Block](https://payloadcms.com/docs/fields/blocks) with the following fields:
+Each form field is defined as a [Payload Block](https://payloadcms.com/docs/fields/blocks) with the following subfields:

   - Text
     - `name`: string